iankohdes/iankohdes.github.io/content/posts/0003-blowfish-theme-icons.md

 tags: ["hugo", "blowfish", "icons"]
 ---

 The Blowfish theme has a [list of icons](https://blowfish.page/samples/icons/) that can be used as shortcodes.
 They are a mix of company names and various symbols.
+For my future convenience I organise them based on whether they are symbols or company icons, mainly because I intend to use the former often but not the latter.

 The syntax for an icon is `{{</* icon "<value>" */>}}`.
 To use it in an `alert` shortcode, simply mention the icon value in double quotes (no need for the word `icon`).